-The area has an average rain fall of about 50” a year.
-The lowland riverine areas are flooded seasonally, making it possible for the growing of paddy rice and controlled fish farming inponds that are owned on individual or clan basis.
-The lbaji area is the major place awashed by flood.
-This makes the area very fertile soil more than other place in the land: "The receding floods leave behind a large quantity of fish in ponds and lakes.
-This facts, plays an important role in the economic and social lives of the people,"
+The area has an average rainfall of about 50” a year.
+The lowland riverine areas are flooded seasonally, making it possible for the growing of paddy rice and controlled fish farming in ponds that are owned on an individual or clan basis.
+The lbaji area is the major place washed by flood.
+This makes the area very fertile soil more than other places in the land: "The receding floods leave behind a large quantity of fish in ponds and lakes.
+This fact plays an important role in the economic and social lives of the people,"

 Simply put, the vegetation is mainly deciduous, with the major rivers (Benue and Niger), a few minor ones such as Okula, Ofu, Imabolo, Ubele, Adale, Ogbagana, and many streams in the land.
 Hence, is Igalaland popularly known as a blessed fishing and arable region.